Rue de la Bûcherie: History

 Near the cathedral Notre-Dame de Paris and the Place Maubert, between La Seine and the Boulevard Saint-Germain, the Rue de la Bûcherie is one of the oldest Rive Gauche streets.
 In the Middle Ages, damaged meats were salted and boiled there to feed the poorest.

 In the 17th century, La Voisin, a chief personage in the famous affaire des poisons, which disgraced the reign of King Louis XIV, lived here.

 Nicolas-Edme Rétif, the French novelist, lived on the Rue de la Bûcherie during the years leading to his death in 1806.

-Until the late 1970s, the place was a popular Parisian street with mixed modest restaurants (Lebanese, Asian, Pakistani), antiques dealers, and art galleries.
+Until the late 1970s, the place was a popular Parisian street with modest international restaurants (Lebanese, Asian, Pakistani), antique dealers, and art galleries.
 In the 1970s, the Annick Gendron contemporary art gallery was established at no. 1.

 The dissection amphitheatre of the ancient Faculty of Medicine where Jacques-Bénigne Winslow taught is still located on the Rue de la Bûcherie.

 Origin of the name

-The name come from the ancient "Port aux bûches", a port where logs were put down.
+The name come from the ancient "Port aux bûches", a port used to bring logs into the city.